 Monte Nido takes a specialized approach blending adolescent-only and mixed-milieu programming, balancing age-appropriateness and clinical considerations.
 This allows for increased exposure to the skill building and thought, feeling and behavior management relevant to all clients.

 Using the same philosophy, protocols and approaches offered at other Monte Nido programs, our adolescent day treatment programming is geared toward adolescent clinical and developmental issues, diligently maintaining a positive and healthy environment.
 More sensitive topics are addressed in individual sessions.
-Program offerings include:
+As needed, individual sessions may be flexed to best meet presenting needs.

 - Clinical content and psychotherapy groups that appropriately reflect the specific developmental and social needs of adolescents